 Attested: Ptolemy 2,3,6 Γαβραντουικων Ευλιμενος κολπος

-Notes: This analysis rejects the daft idea, repeated by Rivet and Smith, that there was a tribe of ‘goat-fighters’, based on resemblance to Old Irish gabor ‘goat’, from PIE *kapro-, plus fichid ‘fights’.
-It also rejects any parallel with Old English brant ‘high, steep’, preceded by ge- ‘with’.
+Notes: This analysis has gone through many previous versions.
+From the start, it rejected as daft the old idea, repeated by Rivet and Smith, that there was a tribe of ‘goat-fighters’, based on resemblance to Old Irish gabor ‘goat’, from PIE *kapro-, plus fichid ‘fights’.
+Also rejected was any parallel with Old English brant ‘high, steep’, preceded by ge- ‘with’.
 Or with gabrannjaidau ‘burned’ in Wulfila's Gothic Bible, with two similar words in other Gothic texts.
+Also unlikely is a link to Greek ραντηρ ‘sprinkler’.
+Then, it took time for weird names in the story of Hengist and Horsa recounted by old historians to get sorted out.
+Ptolemy's coordinates always leave a potential distance error of tens of kilometres, so that formerly it was possible to guess that the name referred to Flamborough Head as a navigation mark and/or the narrow cove of Selwicks Bay as a landing place.
 Jim Storr suggests that the huge promontory fort between by Dane's Dyke and Flamborough Head was a focus from which the kingdom of Deira developed.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.